 If you are not eligible to receive free prescriptions, the only option left is to get a prescription prepayment certificate (PPC).

 For a set monthly price, you are allowed to get unlimited prescribed items ‘for free.’
-You can save money if you need two or more items each month as current prices for prescription prepayment certificate are as follows:
+You can save money if you need two or more items each month as current prices for prescription prepayment certificates are as follows:

 From 1 April 2020 the NHS prescription charge increased to £9.15 for each prescribed/dispensed item.